-Physiotherapists are well known for their success in rehabilitation relating to sports, work, and other accidents (i.e. motor vehicle, etc.).
+Physical therapists are well known for their success in rehabilitation relating to sports injuries, work, and other accidents (i.e. motor vehicle, etc.).
 Physical therapy can also assist in post-surgery recovery while managing pain and function for those with disabilities.

 Our team of physiotherapists have the collective expertise to rehabilitate a wide range of injuries, chronic pain, and other health care issues that keep you from performing and living life to the fullest.
 From kids to seniors and individual athletes to entire teams, our Central Alberta clinics are equipped with the staff, products, and supplies necessary to get you back to feeling your best.

 “Physiotherapists can help you achieve your highest level of physical functioning (at any stage of life) by providing you with a personalized treatment plan based on your specific needs.”

 Common Injuries Treated at Our Clinics

 Our team takes a hands-on approach to restoring, maintaining and optimizing your quality of life.

 We often apply contemporary treatment techniques such as: